How Do You Remove Popcorn Ceiling Texture?

 Vacuuming

-Start by vacuuming up as much of dust and debris as possible.
+Start by vacuuming up as much dust and debris as possible.
 Use a vacuum cleaner with a HEPA filter to prevent the dust from recirculating back into the air.
 Be sure to vacuum all surfaces, including the floor, walls, furniture, and vents.

 Wet wiping

-Once you have vacuumed up the bulk of the dust and debris, use a damp cloth to wipe down all surfaces.
 This will help to remove any remaining dust and debris, as well as any joint compound or other materials that may have been used to repair the drywall.

 Sweeping